 UF receives grant to study effects of weight-loss surgery on brain, memory function

-During the five-year prospective study, approximately half of the patients will undergo bariatric surgery at UF Health Shands Hospital and other surgical centers in Gainesville, FL.
-Nearly 30% of all patients who underwent bariatric surgery at UF Health last year had diagnosed cases of type 2 diabetes (T2DM).
+During the five-year observational study, half of the patients will undergo bariatric surgery at UF Health Shands Hospital and other surgical centers in Gainesville, FL.
+Last year, nearly 30% of obese patients who elected to undergo bariatric surgery at UF Health hospitals also had a confirmed type 2 diabetes diagnosis.

-The study comes amid a decades-worth of research calling for Alzheimer’s disease – a memory disorder affecting one in seven people aged 65 — to be reclassified as “type 3 diabetes.”
-Emerging evidence suggests that the current epidemics of T2DM and late-onset Alzheimer’s disease are similarly brought on by events leading to overt insulin resistance.
-The study will measure blood sugar leves, and other proteins that may act as biomarkers for disease, with the potential to mitigate these in an effort to remediate cognitive performance.
+The study is being conducted partly in response to a decades-worth of research calling for Alzheimer’s disease – a memory disorder affecting one in seven people aged 65 or older — to be reclassified as “Type III diabetes.”
+Emerging research evidence suggests that the current epidemics of type 2 diabetes and late-onset Alzheimer’s disease occur similarly through events which lead to insulin resistance.
+The study will measure blood sugar levels and other proteins that may act as biomarkers for disease with the potential to mitigate these in future studies and remediate cognitive performance.

 Ronald Cohen, PhD, Director of the UF Cognitive Aging and Memory Clinical Translational Research Program (CAM-CTRP), is principal investigator for the study.
-Ten UF-COM interdisciplinary faculty representing the Department of Surgery, Department of Clinical Health and Psychology, the CTSI Imaging Core, McKnight Brain Institute, Institute on Aging, and Adult Endocrinology Division will also be involved.
+Approximately ten UF-COM interdisciplinary faculty will also co-implement the study’s lead aims; representing the Department of Surgery, Department of Clinical Health and Psychology, the CTSI Imaging Core, McKnight Brain Institute, Institute on Aging, and UF Diabetes Institute.

 For more information about this study, call 352-294-5837 or click here.